Way-Yuhao/WassDiff/README.md

 We present two options to obtain the dataset required for this project.

-### Option A: mini-dataset of quick visualization & validation
+### Option A: mini-dataset for quick visualization & validation
 If you would like to quickly test-run the pre-trained model, please download a mini-dataset on [Hugging Face](https://huggingface.co/YuhaoL/WassDiff/tree/main/mini_dataset), which contains all required historical inputs from 1990 – 2000 on CONUS.